rubisco-sfa/esmodels/README.md

 - On model initialization, we can search the variables for grid information (`areacella`, `areacello`, `sftlf`, `sftlo`, etc.) and then automatically associate these with the variables when requested via `get_variable()`.
 - Provide a `from_yaml()` or `from_dict()` initializer so models can be setup in external files and tools can automatically read them.
 - Add a derived model class which uses `intake-esgf` to automatically download files from ESGF.
+- Add a E3SM derived model class which allows for reading the native model output.